ManimCommunity/manim/docs/source/tutorials/output_and_config.rst

        concrete format is given.
    * - ``mp4``, ``mov``, ``webm`` or ``gif``
      - Produces the selected video format.
-Transparent MP4 is rejected because that container does not support the required alpha channel.
+Transparent MP4 is rejected because that container does not support alpha transparency.
    * - ``png``
      - Fast-forwards animations and writes only the final scene state.
 This is equivalent to ``-s``.